AI-Commandos/RAGMeUp/server/TEXT2SQL.md

 # Text2SQL Component in a Retrieval-Augmented Generation (RAG) Framework

 ## Overview
 This project introduces a **Text2SQL retrieval component** into an existing Retrieval-Augmented Generation (RAG) framework.
-The component allows the system to transform natural language queries into SQL queries, enabling data retrieval from structured databases in addition to unstructured document retrieval.
+The component allows the system to transform natural language queries into SQL queries, enabling data retrieval from structured databases instead of the sole retrieval of unstructured documents.

 The implementation integrates a PostgreSQL database for Text2SQL processing and updates various components of the RAG framework to support SQL-based retrieval seamlessly.